Sam-Ciber-Dev/Sam-Ciber-Dev/README.md

 # About Samuel Oliveira

-Hi,  my name is Samuel Oliveira, a cybersecurity enthusiast with a strong foundation in software development, networking, and IT systems.
-I’ve always been fascinated by how technology works behind the scenes, and that curiosity eventually led me to discover my passion for cybersecurity.
+Hi, my name is **Samuel Oliveira**, a cybersecurity enthusiast with a strong foundation in software development, networking, and IT systems.
+I’ve always been fascinated by how technology works behind the scenes — and that curiosity naturally led me to discover my passion for cybersecurity.

 ## Who Am I?

 I’m a cybersecurity student with a background in programming and databases.
 I enjoy understanding how systems operate at every level (from application code to network infrastructure) and using that knowledge to make them more secure.
-I’m passionate about learning, problem-solving, and creating solutions that make technology safer for everyone.
+I’m passionate about learning, solving complex problems, and developing solutions that make technology safer for everyone.

 ## Why Cybersecurity?

 Since I was young, I’ve been curious about what happens “behind the screen.”
-Over time, that curiosity evolved into a genuine passion for protecting systems and people online.
-What motivates me most is the idea of helping others preventing attacks, securing data, and ensuring that technology is used responsibly and safely.
-For me, cybersecurity isn’t just about defense; it’s about trust, ethics, and continuous learning.
+Over time, that curiosity evolved into a genuine drive to protect systems and people online.
+What motivates me most is helping others by preventing attacks, safeguarding data, and ensuring that technology is used responsibly and ethically.
+For me, cybersecurity isn’t just about defense; it’s about **trust, ethics, and continuous learning**.

 ## What Drives Me?

-I’m deeply motivated by curiosity, purpose, and a desire to keep growing both technically and personally.
+I’m deeply motivated by curiosity, purpose, and the desire to keep growing, technically and personally.
 Technology never stops evolving, and I believe neither should we.
-I approach every challenge as a new opportunity to learn and improve.
+Every challenge is a new opportunity to learn, adapt, and improve.

 ## What Am I Working On?

-I’m currently focused on deepening my skills and experience in cybersecurity through both academic study and practical learning:
+I’m currently focused on strengthening my skills and experience in cybersecurity through both academic and hands-on learning:

-- Studying for a CTeSP in Cybersecurity at ISTEC (Instituto Superior de Tecnologias Avançadas do Porto), expanding my knowledge in network defense, vulnerability assessment, and secure systems design.
+- Studying for a **CTeSP in Cybersecurity** at [**ISTEC (Instituto Superior de Tecnologias Avançadas do Porto)**](https://istec-porto.pt) deepening my knowledge in network defense, vulnerability assessment, and secure systems design.

-- Completing the ARC X Cyber Threat Intelligence 101 certification, developing my understanding of threat analysis, intelligence gathering, and attacker behavior.
+- Completing the **ARC X Cyber Threat Intelligence 101** certification — developing skills in threat analysis, intelligence gathering, and attacker profiling.
 - Building small tools and scripts to automate repetitive security and system administration tasks.

-- Exploring DevOps security and improving my approach to secure deployments, monitoring, and infrastructure hardening.
+- Exploring **DevOps security** — improving secure deployment practices, infrastructure hardening, and monitoring strategies.

 ## Explore My Work

-If you’d like to see my technical projects, tools, and experiments, check out my main [portefolio repositor](https://github.com/Sam-Ciber-Dev/samuel-oliveira-portfolio). t includes my most relevant work in cybersecurity, web development, networking, programming, and hardware — all organized with setup notes and documentation.
+If you’d like to explore my technical projects, tools, and experiments, visit my main [**portfolio repository**](https://github.com/Sam-Ciber-Dev/samuel-oliveira-portfolio).
+It includes my most relevant work in **cybersecurity, web development, networking, programming, and hardware**, all documented with setup notes and summaries.

-## Contacts
+## Contact

 **Email:** sam.oliveira.dev@gmail.com • [Compose in Gmail](https://mail.google.com/mail/?view=cm&fs=1&to=sam.oliveira.dev@gmail.com&su=Portfolio%20inquiry&body=Hi%20Samuel%2C%0A) • [Compose in Outlook](https://outlook.live.com/owa/?path=/mail/action/compose&to=sam.oliveira.dev@gmail.com&subject=Portfolio%20inquiry&body=Hi%20Samuel%2C%0A)
 **LinkedIn:** [linkedin.com/in/jose-samuel-oliveira](https://www.linkedin.com/in/jose-samuel-oliveira)

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [**MIT License**](LICENSE).
 See LICENSE for details.

 ## Social Preview

 The social preview image used for link cards:

 <img src="assets/social-preview.png" alt="Samuel Oliveira Portfolio — Cybersecurity, DevOps, Web, Software" width="640">